Skeletal remains found of boy missing since 2003

 CARROLL COUNTY, Va.
 (WJW) – A sheriff’s office in Virginia confirms the remains of a 5-year-old boy who went missing in 2003 have been found.

-Logan Bowman was last seen in Carroll County, Virginia in January of 2003.
+Logan Bowman was last seen in Carroll County, Virginia in January 2003.

 The remains were found in a wooded area in Galax, Va., last year.
 The sheriff’s office used a forensic genetic genealogy to develop a full DNA profile.